Blockchain Bridges 101: How Do They Work?

 The concept of blockchain bridges initially confused me.
 ‘Why have a bridge when every blockchain is different for a reason so why connect them?’

-But all this confusion goes away if you just imagine each blockchains are cities.
+But all this confusion goes away if you just imagine each blockchain are cities.
 Each city has a different infrastructure and uniqueness.
 If coins are people, by not having bridges we will have the problem of fragmentation.
 This is why blockchain bridges are essential.
 But there are many more reasons,

 • Leveraging each other’s strengths: Cities can specialize in different areas, like manufacturing or tourism.
 Similarly, blockchains can leverage each other’s strengths, such as security or scalability.